Track 1: Diabetes: Types and its Complications

 Track 13: Diabetic Foot and Ankle

 Diabetic patients should monitor their feet on regularly basis to avoid the risks which leads to amputation.
-Even minor wounds like blisters to foot lead to serious consequences, as blood flow decreases in diabetic cases and the wound healing is delayed leading to infection.
+Even minor wounds like blisters to foot cause serious consequences, as blood flow decreases in diabetic cases due to which the wound healing is delayed resulting infection.
 Predominant pathogens include gram +ve cocci especially streptococci and staphylococci.
-Chronic or previously treated wounds lead to several microbial cultures for which proper antimicrobial therapy is required.
+Chronic or previously treated wounds causes several microbial cultures which requires proper antimicrobial therapy.

 Track 14: Biomarkers for Diabetes